 Plants and animals at the Garden

-While the presence of wildlife has been encouraged, some species have been damaging the Gardens and require restriction or removal.
-To minimise the impact of these animals, an external fence has been constructed around the Garden site and around the nursery.
+While we generally encourage the presence of wildlife, some species have been damaging the Garden and require restriction or removal.
+To minimise the impact of these animals, we've built an external fence around the Garden site and around the nursery.

-Wallabies have caused a particular problem as their numbers have increased alarmingly since the 1994 fire.
-With the installation of the water reticulation system and the planting out of hundreds of trees and shrubs, ideal conditions have been created for these wallabies, particularly the swamp wallabies.
+Wallabies in particular have caused a problem as their numbers have increased alarmingly since the 1994 fire.
+With the installation of the water reticulation system and trees and shrubs, ideal conditions have been created for these wallabies, particularly the swamp wallabies.

-You will see as you walk through the Gardens small cages around many plants.
-These cages help protect the young plants from hungry wildlife and will get removed as plants grow taller and become less palatable.
+As you walk through the Garden you'll also see small cages around many plants.
+These cages help protect the young plants from hungry wildlife and will be removed as the plants grow taller and become less palatable.